Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: TDE Light Curves

 \section{TDE Light Curves}

-Keplerian models are mostly based on the premise that the tidal radius, being only a few tens to hundreds of Schwarzschild radii, remains well within the black hole's sphere of influence.
-At such a small scale, the effect of the surrounding galaxy is usually assumed to have a negligible effect because its potential extends over kiloparsecs, much larger than the disruption site.
-In other words, the idea is that the star's trajectory when it is at pericenter can be treated as purely Keplerian and dominated only by the black hole.
-But is this always a safe assumption?

-Here, we question that view by looking at how the mass accretion rate and its power-law index evolve once the extended potential is taken into account.
-We pay special attention to three important parameters: the black hole mass $m_{\mathrm{bh}}$, the total mass of the surrounding galactic environment $m_{\mathrm{gal}}$, and the scale radius $s$.
-We start the analysis by investigating how strongly the black hole mass influences these environmental effects, and at what mass ranges those effects become more apparent.
-Then, we play around the $m_{\mathrm{gal}}$ and $s$ parameters to see whether the host galaxy can really change the light curve in noticeable ways, or if the Keplerian picture holds firm.
-In particular, we investigate how perturbations of the galactic potential affect the timing, slope, and overall morphology of the accretion curve.
-In this section, we will only consider galactic environments modeled by the Hernquist potential.
+In this section, we look at how the mass accretion rate and its power-law index evolve over time once the extended potential is taken into account.
+We pay special attention to four important parameters: the black hole mass $m_{\mathrm{bh}}$, the total mass of the surrounding galactic environment $m_{\mathrm{gal}}$, its scale radius $s$ and penetration factor $\delta$.
+Throughout this section, we only consider galactic environments modeled by the Hernquist potential.